 Employees of the City of West Sacramento will not be negatively impacted by this proposal.
+This issue will be addressed by the Waste Water Service Agreement between the City and the District.

 Timing is a key consideration for the City of West Sacramento.
 Based on current projections, connection or expansion is not necessary for several years.
-However, approval of the proposed annexation will allow the City of West Sacramento to avoid costly planning studies as well as allow the City to plan for current and future operations, maintenance and the capital improvements that are necessary prior to the date of connection.
+However, approval of the proposed Sphere of Influence and subsequent annexation will allow the City of West Sacramento to avoid costly planning studies as well as allow the City to plan for current and future operations, maintenance and the capital improvements that are necessary prior to the date of connection.
 The City and the District will implement a transition plan.
 The District has plant capacity to handle the projected flow.
 The construction of the proposed pipeline will provide a nearly adjacent point of connection to the District's interceptor system.